|Page tools: Print Page Print All|

 The Labour Force Survey (LFS) is designed to survey the same household for eight consecutive months.
 However, this means that individuals can move in and out of the LLFS for a number of reasons:

-While 5.6 million individuals are observed in total, just over 1.9 million are observed for the full eight months (Table 2).
+While over 5.6 million individuals are observed in total, over 1.9 million are observed for the full eight months (Table 2).

 Table 2: Counts of individuals